atreyeem99/ORCA-keywords/README.md

 - `CDOUBLE` Use double storage in the matrix containers with data compression
 - `Random`Always take the same seed for start for localization
 - `CHEAPINTS` Use the cheap integral feature in direct SCF calculations
+- `citype` Type of the CI expansion to be applied (one of following)